Skip to Main Content

 COVID-19 is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 Coronaviruses are a family of viruses that can affect people and animals.
 They can cause mild to severe respiratory illnesses.

-COVID-19 spreads to people within close contact (about 6 feet or 1.8 meters).
+COVID-19 spreads to people within close contact (about 6 feet or 2 meters).
 When someone with the illness coughs or sneezes, infectious droplets spray into the air.
-You can catch the illness if you breathe in or touch these particles.
+You can catch the illness if you breathe in or touch these particles and then touch your face, nose, mouth, or eyes.

 Home Care

-If you have COVID-19 or think you have it, you must isolate yourself at home and avoid contact with other people, both inside and outside your home, to avoid spreading the illness.
-This is called home isolation or self quarantine.
+If you have COVID-19 or think you have it, stay at home and avoid contact with other people, both inside and outside your home, to avoid spreading the illness.
+You should do this right away and not wait for any COVID-19 testing.

 To help treat the symptoms of COVID-19, the following tips may help.